-The retry errors feature in web scraping agent allow us retry failed requests automatically, to increase the chance of successful data scraping.
-When, the retry-errors feature is enabled - Agenty will automatically retry the pages where 4xx-5xx status code is returned by the website you are crawling.
+The retry errors feature in web scraping agents allow us to retry failed requests automatically, to increase the chance of successful data scraping.
+When the retry-errors feature is enabled - Agenty will automatically retry the pages where 4xx-5xx status code is returned by the website you are crawling.

 There may be several reasons of a web page returns the error code, like